Your baby may breastfeed, bottle feed and/or use a pacifier immediately following surgery.

-Using 1 finger to anchor the jaw down just inside the lower lip, open the mouth as wide as possible and use the other index finger to press the pad of the index finger down into the floor of the mouth under the tongue.
+Using 1 finger to anchor the jaw down just inside the lower lip but outside the teeth, open the mouth as wide as possible and use the other index finger to press the pad of the index finger down into the floor of the mouth under the tongue.
 Maintaining downward pressure begin moving the index finger back toward the base of the tongue and push the tongue back and toward the throat.
 You will press over the surgical site as you do this and you need to put enough pressure to cause it to open and lengthen.
-Hold the stretch for a few seconds.
 Switch and do the same thing on the opposite side.
-Repeat every 4 hours during the day and once in the middle of the night for 21 days.
+Repeat every 4 hours.
 If the baby is biting and opening the mouth is difficult try using a finger as a bite prop back between the jaws in the molar area and use the opposite finger to push down and back under the tongue.

 Most of our babies do very well following their procedure.
 However, every baby is different and we encourage you to be prepared for extra fussiness and need for extra cuddles for the first 4 days following the procedure.
-Babies may also go on a nursing strike.
-Be prepared to supplement with bottles as needed and try not to stress during this time as it will pass and baby will resume their normal schedule as soreness and frustration lessens.
+Babies may take time to relearn and go through periods where they avoid moving their tongue much to prevent soreness.
+Be prepared to supplement with bottles or syringe as needed and try not to stress during this time as it will pass and baby will resume their normal schedule as soreness and frustration lessens.

 SOME THINGS YOU CAN TRY TO CALM YOUR LITTLE ONE INCLUDE:

-- Arnica Comfort nursing (We recommend trying other things first if mom is experiencing a lot of pain or nipple damage)
+- Nursing (We recommend trying other things first if mom is experiencing a lot of pain or nipple damage)